fahimmoon/Personal-Portfolio/README.md

 # Personal-Portfolio

-This is a modern, responsive personal portfolio website for Fahim Ahmad.
+This is a modern, responsive personal portfolio website by Fahim Ahmad.
 It showcases projects, skills, education, certificates, and contact information, with a clean UI and smooth navigation.

 ## 🚀 Live Demo